ORIGYN-SA/CanDB/README.md

 ## About CanDB

 **Entity** - An entity is the base data record or item that is stored in CanDB.
 It consists of:
-  - Primary Key (PK) - A text/string primary key identifier used to partition your data.
+  - Partition Key (PK) - A text/string partition key identifier used to partition your data.
   - Sort Key (SK) - A text/string key identifier used to sort your data.
 Some examples might be a timestamp, an incrementing identifier, or a numerical value (turned into a string).
   - Attributes - Additional key/value data pertaining to the entity.
 All attribute keys are of type text/string, and attribute values are expressed as variants, allowing for the dynamic insertion of different types of attribute values.

-  - The combination of an entity's primary key + sort key is unique in CanDB, meaning only one entity can have the exact same primary key and sort key.
+  - The combination of an entity's partition key + sort key is unique in CanDB, meaning only one entity can have the exact same partition key and sort key.

 <br/>